-For species at lower elevations, mountains may represent refugia to which they can retreat.
-In this respect, Elsen et al. (2018) have highlighted the importance of protecting areas along elevational gradients.
-This applies in freshwater as well as terrestrial habitats with mountain streams acting as potential refugia (Isaak et al., 2016).
+to freshwater and terrestrial habitats with mountain streams acting as potential refugia (Isaak et al., 2016).
 In contrast, species restricted to the highest elevations are increasingly at risk, including from competition with colonising species (Britton et al., 2016; Winkler et al., 2016).
-Mountain top species are often separated from potential new habitat by large areas with unsuitable climates and tropical mountain species often have particularly narrow thermal tolerance and limited dispersal capacity (Polato et al., 2018).
+Mountaintop species are often separated from potential new habitats by large areas with unsuitable climates, and tropical mountain species often have particularly narrow thermal tolerance and limited dispersal capacity (Polato et al., 2018).

 The risks posed by non-native species may increase with climate change (Carboni et al., 2018; Shrestha et al., 2018; Thapa et al., 2018).
-Koide et al. (2017) found that non-native plant species on Hawaii were moving to higher elevations, whereas native species distributions were retracting at their lower elevational limit.
+Koide et al. (2017) found that non-native plant species on Hawaii were moving to higher elevations, whereas native species' distributions were retracting at their lower elevational limit.
 Dainese et al. (2017) found that non-native plant species spread to higher elevations approximately twice as fast as native species.
-Following recent climate warming, invasive bamboo Phyllostachys edulis and Phyllostachys bambusoides (Poaceae) in Japan has shifted northward and upslope in the last three decades (Takano et al., 2017).
-New evidence has shown that variations in microclimate, with topography and cold groundwater seeps, can provide micro-refugia small areas of locally suitable conditions where cold adapted species can survive (Bramer et al., 2018; Muhlfeld et al., 2020) (Section 2.6.2).
+Following recent climate warming, invasive Phyllostachys edulis and Phyllostachys bambusoides (Poaceae) bamboo species in Japan have shifted northwards and upslope in the last three decades (Takano et al., 2017).
+New evidence has shown that variations in microclimate, with topography and cold groundwater seeps, can provide micro-refugia small areas of locally suitable conditions where cold-adapted species can survive (Bramer et al., 2018; Muhlfeld et al., 2020) (Section 2.6.2).
 Some alpine species have thrived in recent years, and the range of microclimates may partly explain this (Rumpf et al., 2018).

 Treeline elevation is linked to temperature (Paulsen and Körner, 2014) but may also be affected by water supply (Sigdel et al., 2018; Lu et al., 2021) and land management.
-A recent summary of treeline shifts worldwide found that 67% of studied alpine treelines had shifted upwards while 33% remained stable (based on 142 published studies); 88.8% of the 143 undisturbed alpine treelines across the northern Hemisphere had shifted upwards (Hansson et al., 2021; Lu et al., 2021).
-Since AR5, new evidence of shifting treeline ecotones has emerged for a wide variety of species in different locations including in Siberia (Pospelova et al., 2017), various parts of the Ural Mountains (Shiyatov and Mazepa, 2015; Zolotareva and Zolotarev, 2017; Sannikov et al., 2018), in Canadian Rocky Mountains (Trant et al., 2020) and Himalaya (Tiwari and Joshi, 2015; Chakraborty et al., 2016; Gaire, 2016; Yadava et al., 2017).
-Recent studies of treelines that have not or hardly shifted include the Himalaya (Singh et al., 2015; Sigdel et al., 2018), eastern Tibetan Plateau (Wang et al., 2020), and the Andes (Lutz et al., 2014).
-Migration rates are not proceeding as fast as warming climate, implying other processes also limit treeline ecotone response (e.g. Sigdel et al., 2020; Lu et al., 2021).
+A recent summary of treeline shifts worldwide found that 67% of studied alpine treelines had shifted upwards while 33% remained stable (based on 142 published studies), and 88.8% of the 143 undisturbed alpine treelines across the Northern Hemisphere had shifted upwards (Hansson et al., 2021; Lu et al., 2021).
+Since AR5, new evidence of shifting treeline ecotones has emerged for a wide variety of species in different locations, including in Siberia (Pospelova et al., 2017), various parts of the Ural Mountains (Shiyatov and Mazepa, 2015; Zolotareva and Zolotarev, 2017; Sannikov et al., 2018), in the Canadian Rocky Mountains (Trant et al., 2020) and the Himalaya (Tiwari and Joshi, 2015; Chakraborty et al., 2016; Gaire, 2016; Yadava et al., 2017).
+Recent studies of treelines that have not or hardly shifted include those in the Himalaya (Singh et al., 2015; Sigdel et al., 2018), eastern Tibetan Plateau (Wang et al., 2020) and the Andes (Lutz et al., 2014).
+Migration rates are not proceeding as fast as warming rates, implying other processes also limit treeline ecotone response (e.g., Sigdel et al., 2020; Lu et al., 2021).